AntonOrel/jwt/README.md

 ### 3. General scheme of work

+<b>Access-token</b> contains the security credentials for a login session and identifies the user, the user's groups, the user's privileges, and, in some cases, a particular application.

+<b>Refresh-token</b> allows customers to request new access-tokens after their lifetime.
+These tokens are usually issued for a long time.

 Usually the following scheme is implemented when using JSON tokens in client-server applications:
 1. The client is authenticated in the application (for example, using a login and password).
 2. In case of successful authentication, the server sends access- and refresh-tokens to the client.